 Plain Chachalaca— Photo: Barry Zimmer

 Along the coast near Rockport we will target specialties such as Reddish Egret, Roseate Spoonbills, and majestic Whooping Cranes.
 Under certain weather conditions, this area can host sizable fallouts of migrant land birds as well, though this is a more common sight further up the coast.
 From Rockport we will head south through the famous King Ranch in search of the Ferruginous Pygmy-Owl and Tropical Parula.
 In addition, we will likely find White-tailed Hawk, Crested Caracara, Buff-bellied Hummingbird, Northern Beardless-Tyrannulet, and Scissor-tailed Flycatchers by the dozens!
-The Lower Rio Grande Valley of Texas, with its numerous refuges, state parks, and birding centers, harbors most of the Valley specialties including Plain Chachalaca, Hook-billed Kite (declining), Ringed and Green kingfishers, Great Kiskadee, Couch’s Kingbird, Green Jay, Long-billed Thrasher, and Altamira Oriole.
+The Lower Rio Grande Valley of Texas, with its numerous refuges, state parks, and birding centers, harbors most of the Valley specialties including Plain Chachalaca, Hook-billed Kite (declining), Ringed and Green kingfishers, Green Parakeet, Red-crowned Parrot, Great Kiskadee, Couch’s Kingbird, Green Jay, Clay-colored Thrush, Long-billed Thrasher, and Altamira Oriole.
 Many accidentals have appeared over the years here as well.
 In the vicinity of Falcon Dam, we will seek out Red-billed Pigeon and Audubon’s Oriole.